Teal: Learning-Accelerated Optimization of WAN Traffic Engineering: Evaluation

-\item \parai{LP-top:} Our traffic trace exhibits a heavy-tailed distribution: top 10\% of demands between node pairs constitute 88.4\% of the total volume.
-To speed up the optimization, we implement LP-top, which uses the LP solver to allocate the top 10\% of demands and pins the other 90\% on their shortest paths.
-LP-top is a simple yet effective heuristic scheme that strikes a balance between allocation quality and computation time; it has been largely overlooked in prior work.
+\item \parai{LP-top:} LP-top implements a simple yet effective heuristic TE algorithm that is recently revealed as ``demand pinning''~\cite{namyar2022minding}.
+It allocates the top $\alpha \%$ of demands using an LP solver and assigns the remaining demands to the shortest paths.
+To balance allocation quality and computation time, we set $\alpha=10$ after testing multiple values.
+In our traffic trace, the top 10\% of demands account for a vast majority (88.4\%) of the total volume.

-\item \parai{NCFlow:} NCFlow~\cite{ncflow} partitions the network topology into disjoint clusters and solves the sub-problems of TE optimization within clusters in parallel.
-We adopt the same number of clusters as NCFlow used for UsCarrier and Kdl, and apply NCFlow's default partitioning algorithm (``FMPartitioning'') on the other topologies.
-Other settings remain default as they are in NCFlow (e.g., stop condition).
+\item \parai{NCFlow:} NCFlow~\cite{ncflow} partitions the topology into disjoint clusters and concurrently solves the subproblem of TE optimization within each cluster using an LP solver.
+The results obtained from each cluster are then merged in a nontrivial fashion to generate a valid global allocation.
+We adopt the same number of clusters as specified in the paper for UsCarrier and Kdl, and apply the default partitioning algorithm (``FMPartitioning'') for other topologies.

+\item \parai{POP:} POP~\cite{pop} replicates the entire topology $k$ times, with each replica having $1/k$ of the original link capacities.
+The traffic demands are randomly distributed to these replicas, and each subproblem is solved in parallel with an LP solver.
+We set $k$ based on the topology size, with $k=1$ for B4 and SWAN, $k=4$ for UsCarrier, and $k=128$ for Kdl and ASN.
+Client splitting threshold is set to $0.25$ to break down large demands.

-\item \parai{TEAVAR$^*$:} TEAVAR~\cite{teavar} is a risk-aware TE scheme that explicitly accounts for the likelihood of link failures.
-It allocates traffic to achieve higher link utilization while meeting an operator-specified threshold for availability.
-We compare \sysname with the variant of TEAVAR that NCFlow adapted to maximize the total flow---TEAVAR$^*$~\cite{ncflow}.
+\item \parai{TEAVAR$^*$:} TEAVAR~\cite{teavar} is a TE scheme that takes into account the risk of link failures.
+It balances link utilization with operator-defined availability requirements when allocating traffic.
+We compare \sysname with TEAVAR$^*$, a variant of TEAVAR adapted by NCFlow to maximize the total flow.

 \end{itemize}